IvS-KULeuven/MARVELpipeline/README.md

 ## Running the entire pipeline

-Finally, the pipeline can be run using DVC by running
+Finally, the pipeline can be run on the command line using DVC:

 ```
 dvc repro